Akagutz/Node-api-postgres/README.md

 # swamp-events
-A simple text-based unidirectional server transport
+> A nodejs bot that listen to event notifications on the database with Postgres
+> event triggers and stream events to the frontend using the SSE api

 ## About
+- Postgres event triggers with LISTEN/NOTIFY
 - It only allows data reception from the server(unidirectional)
-- Events are limited to UTF-8(no binary data)
-- Postgres event triggers with LISTEN/NOTIFY
+- The bot sends events by responding to the clients with the MIME type text/event-stream.
+- The event stream is a simple stream of text data encoded in UTF-8

-##
+## npm libraries
+- pg